pivotal/docs-tap/workloads/spec-reference.md

   <tr>
     <td><code>scanning_source_policy</code></td>
     <td>
-      Name of the ScanPolicy object in the same namespace as the Workload to use when evaluating the scan results of a source scan.
+      The name of the ScanPolicy object in the same namespace as the workload to use when evaluating the scan results of a source scan.
     </td>
     <td>